Dental Insurance Guide for Patients in Etobicoke

-✅ The difference between dental insurance and dental benefits
+✅ The difference between dental insurance and dental benefit plans

-✅ Key terms explained — like premiums, deductibles, and co-payments
+✅ Key insurance terms explained — like premiums, deductibles, and co-payments

-✅ Special information for college and university students in Ontario
+✅ Special information about student dental coverage in Ontario

 ✅ A downloadable dental insurance checklist to stay organized